WarpSector/AWS-Self-Enablement/Cloud-Practitioner/Domain-3-Technology/3E-Amazon-Databases.md

     * EMR provides a managed service implementing **Hadoop** - a framework for big data.
     * EMR is used for **big data** management and intelligence.
     * EMR can perform **extract, transform, and loading (ETL)** of big data.
-    * EMR can perform ETL from a number of different DBs: RDS, Redshift, DynamoDB, S3, S3 Glacier (**Yes - S3 can also be used as a database to store data!**), Hadoop, Spark, etc.
+    * EMR can perform ETL from a number of different DBs: RDS, Redshift, DynamoDB, S3, S3 Glacier (**Yes - S3 can also be used as a data lake to store data!**), Hadoop, Spark, etc.

 ## Amazon ElastiCache
   * #### Overview